 Stainless Steel Tags

 Marking of stainless steel tags and plates can be done by laser engraving, rotary engraving, or stamping.
-Laser engraving leaves a dark black/brown mark.
+Laser engraving leaves a dark greyish brown mark.
 The mark is highly visible against the silver stainless steel background, and is durable and permanent.
 Like brass, laser engraving of stainless steel is done using a fiber laser.

 Stainless steel is corrosion resistant enough and strong enough to withstand almost any condition.
 Each stainless steel grade will be better suited to a particular application.
 But, the outstanding durability of stainless steel makes it an excellent option for industrial applications overall.